SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Framework Details

 We process the IOTable to determine the inputs for each firm.
 For each category of goods, we normalize the input requirements from all other categories needed to produce one unit of output.
 We then select the top input categories that cumulatively account for more than 75\% of the total input value, defining these as the necessary inputs for the corresponding firm's production process.

 Then, we use the prompt introduced in Listing~\ref{lst:synthesis-prompt-factory-maker} to call a LLM to generate the processed input-output into a firm template.

 Observing that the positions required skills in the generated firm templates contain many semantically similar skills, we use the prompt introduced in Listing~\ref{lst:synthesis-prompt-merge-skill} to call an LLM to merge these similar skills.
-Skills after merge is shown at Table~\ref{table:generated_skills_4col}.
+Skills after merge are shown in Table~\ref{table:generated_skills_4col}.

 \lstinputlisting[label=lst:synthesis-prompt-factory-maker, caption=Prompt for firm template generation.]{Prompts/synthesis_prompt_factory_maker.txt}

 \lstinputlisting[label=lst:synthesis-prompt-merge-skill, caption=Prompt for merging skills]{Prompts/synthesis_prompt_merge_skill.txt}